 We’ll do a quick inventory, taking note of:

 Once we’ve determined the scope of your needs, you’ll be presented with a proposal.
 We take time to answer all your questions throughout the process.

 Then we schedule the installation of a backup appliance (BDR) at your site.
 It usually takes a couple of weeks to get initial backups completed onsite and sent to the cloud.
 From then on, we manage and maintain all backups and send you a daily report.
+We provide a secure backup service.
 Should an emergency arise, we’ll be there for you without exception.
 We’ll run restores, resolve technical issues, develop alternatives, or meet any other needs you have.

 Backup as a service is a means of storing data in the cloud, on-premise, and off-premise.
 The backups store files, folders, and the complete contents of hard drives for users and servers.
 The data is secured in a storage location by a remote vendor via a secure network connection.